-Question 36 was the most popular here and was often done with passion.
+Question 36 was sometimes done with passion.
 Candidates clearly identified strongly with this boy's sense of outrage at the abuse which had been visited upon the family.
 Some of the best answers had a splendid streak of quite adult sardonic dismissal of father and dog, whilst also preserving a sense of the vulnerability of the young person.
 The other questions were not quite so well done.
-It would appear that, once candidates are asked to move away from the central relationship in Cuba, they begin to struggle.
-Question 34 was approached more often as something to be read rather than viewed, with little attempt to imagine how such things as the opening spectacle might work upon an audience and in Question 35 it was noticeable that those who used Doghouse found it easier to focus on relevant material and often did so with much more encouraging results than in the companion play.
+It would appear that once candidates are asked to move away from the central relationship in Cuba, they begin to struggle.
+Question 34 was approached more often as something to be read rather than viewed, with little attempt to imagine how such opening things the spectacle as might work upon an audience, and in Question 35 it was noticeable that those who used Doghouse found it easier to focus on relevant material and often did so with much more encouraging results than in the companion play.